ballerina-platform/module-ballerinax-googleapis.calendar/ballerina/Module.md

 ## Examples

-The `calendar` connector provides practical examples illustrating usage in various scenarios.
+The Google Calendar connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/examples), covering use cases like creating calendar, scheduling meeting events, and adding reminders.

 1. [Project Management With Calendar API](https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/examples/project-management-with-calendar/main.bal)
     This example shows how to use Google calendar APIs to efficiently manage work schedule of a person.
 It interacts with the API for various tasks related to scheduling and organizing work-related events and meetings.
 2. [Work Schedule Management With Calendar API](https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/examples/work-schedule-management-with-calendar/main.bal)
     This example shows how to use Google calendar APIs to managing personal project schedule and collaborating with team members.

-For comprehensive information about the connector's functionality, configuration, and usage in Ballerina programs, refer to the `calendar` connector's reference guide in [Ballerina Central](https://central.ballerina.io/ballerinax/googleapis.calendar/latest).
+For comprehensive information about the connector's functionality, configuration, and usage in Ballerina programs, refer to the Google Calendar connector's reference guide in [Ballerina Central](https://central.ballerina.io/ballerinax/googleapis.calendar/latest).